sighupio/fury-kubernetes-service-mesh/katalog/istio/minimal/README.md

   - Rate limiting to dynamically limit the traffic to a service
   - Denials, whitelists, and blacklists, to restrict access to services
   - Header rewrites and redirects
-- ***Observability:*** Istio generates detailed telemetry for all service communications within a mesh.
-This telemetry provides observability of service behavior, empowering operators to troubleshoot, maintain, and optimize their applications – without imposing any additional burdens on service developers.

 ## Image repository and tag